-- Stated objectives: reduce the fortresses, and create competition in and for the markets.
-Experience: in for freight, for (franchising) for (some) passengers.
+- Stated objectives: reduce the fortresses and create competition in and for the markets.
+Experience: in for freight, for (franchising) for (some) passengers. - Approach: - separate infrastructure from operations, - require "non-discriminatory" access - separate social from commercial - officially: separate I/S and B/S for infra, freight, intercity pax and various social pax and frt services. - General result: great resistance, only partial implementation so far, but moving ahead faster.
+Freight mergers, HSR competition planned - Key issue: access charge level and structure.

-- Approach:

-- separate infra from operations,

-- require "non-discriminatory" access

-- separate social from commercial

-- officially: separate I/S and B/S for infra, freight, intercity pax and various social pax and frt services.

-- General result: great resistance, only partial implementation so far

-- Key issue: access terms and charges.